cnunciato/fun-with-jenkins/README.md

 }
 ```

-The script will produce the following Buildkite pipeline JSON:
+The script produces the following Buildkite pipeline JSON:

 ```json
 {